d12frosted/CanonicalPath/README.md

 Some time ago `system-filepath` was deprecated.
 I haven't updated this library since, because I still think about the reasons for it to exist.
 Actually I have some plans on rewriting it, but it will very breaking in terms of compatibility.
 Keep in touch.

+**UPDATE**

+Please, checkout the [path-extra](https://github.com/d12frosted/path-extra) library that also knows how to canonicalize path.

 ---

 ![](https://img.shields.io/travis/d12frosted/CanonicalPath.svg)